1. What does it mean to be a graduate special student at Gallaudet?

 2. What are the requirements for graduate special student status?

 To take courses as a graduate special student, you must have a bachelor's degree with at least a B (3.0 on a 4.0 scale) cumulative grade point average.
 You must complete a short application form, submit a copy of your B.A. or B.S. transcript and pay the $75 non-refundable application fee.

 3. I took a graduate-level course five years ago as a graduate special student.
 Do I need to apply again before I may take another course as a special student?

 Graduate special student status remains active for five years.
+You begin your status as a graduate special student once you are admitted to Gallaudet as a graduate special student.
 If it has been more than five years since you took a course, you will need to reapply.

 4. Are there limitations on the courses that I can take as a graduate special student?

 As a graduate special student, you must obtain the instructor's permission to register for any course.
 Not every course is open to graduate special students.
 For example, enrollment in certain graduate courses is limited to degree-seeking students.
 Check with the department offering the course to be sure.

 5. What if I want to become a full-time Gallaudet graduate student after taking a few courses as a special student?